52 Spanish Essay Phrases for Your AP Exam and Beyond

 Learn and study the words listed above—they’ll help you express yourself more fluidly in your AP Spanish essays.

-But, of course, learning vocabulary is just one way to prepare for the free-response section.
+But, of course, learning vocabulary and essay phrases is just one way to prepare for the free-response section.

 Remember to expose yourself to as many Spanish-language sources as you can before test day, and don’t forget to think critically about those sources as you read them!